 two profiles with word Phrase printed on them facing each other

-For the past several months I’ve been providing captioning services for people who are hard of hearing and use one of those caption phones that let them read their conversations.
-Many customers are older people who also use hearing aids.
-I’ve written about how people are speaking faster than ever before, which makes conversation harder to follow (and caption!), and how telemarketing staff can improve sales to older folks by adapting their speech.
-It’s an interesting perch that lets me observe the state of the spoken language for a few hours each week.
+Some of the topics this job inspired included how people are speaking faster than ever before, which made conversations harder to follow (and caption!), and how telemarketing staff can improve sales to older folks by adapting their speech.
+The job certainly was an interesting perch to observe spoken language for a few hours each week.

 Phrases Can Come Back